Aldrich-Genetic-Epidemiology-Lab/genotype_qc/README.md

 done
 ```

-For the imputed dataset we provide in Dropbox, the password is xZ0Jg3fSkGcKam.
+For the imputed dataset available for download from OneDrive, the password is xZ0Jg3fSkGcKam.

 ## Post-imputation QC